fuhan2000/AD-Lab-with-Splunk/README.md

 *Ref 7: Kali Timezone*

-I decided to use Singapore timezone for Kali.
+I decided to use the Singapore timezone for Kali.

 ### VMs IP address